These decadent Cheesy and Creamy Twice Baked Potatoes will transform your kitchen table into your new favorite steakhouse!

 - Lightly coat each potato with vegetable oil, sprinkle with salt, and pierce a few times with a fork.

-- Place potatoes in oven and let bake for 1 hour, or until potatoes are cooked completely through.
+- Place potatoes in oven and let bake for 1 hour, or until potatoes are cooked completely through and they have crispy skin.

 - While potatoes are baking cook bacon in a skillet, drain fat, and crumble.

 - Remove potatoes from oven and let rest till cool enough to handle.
-Cut in half lengthwise and scoop out the interior, leaving just enough to prevent the potato skin from collapsing.
+Slice potatoes in half lengthwise and scoop out the interior, leaving just enough to prevent the potato shells from collapsing.

-- In large bowl combine potato flesh, ½ cup of cheese, sour cream, 2 tbsp chives, butter, salt, and pepper.
+- In large bowl combine potato flesh, ½ cup of cheese, 2 tablespoons of chives, along with butter, salt, and pepper.
 Add crumbled bacon, reserving some crumbs for topping.

 - Mash potato mixture until smooth and slowly incorporate milk while mashing until you reach the desired texture.
 (Since potato size varies it is OK if you don't use the full ½ cup, or if you add a bit more)